jtquach1/cs498/README.md

 java algorithms.LL1 -i inputFile -s sentence -o outputPrefix
 ```

-Where `inputFile` is file containing a BNF-grammar, `sentence` is a file containing the space-delimited program to
+Where `inputFile` is a file containing a BNF-grammar, `sentence` is a file containing the space-delimited program to
 parse, and `outputPrefix` is a prefix added to the generated DOT files.
-Only `inputFile` and `outputPrefix` are
-required.

-If the grammar is already LL(1), then left-recursion removal will not be performed.
-If it is not already LL(1) and its
-equivalent grammar with any left-recursion removed is not LL(1), then no `sentence` parsing is performed.

 Each line of `inputFile` is a production defined by the following grammar: